Departments A - L

 Many police departments today have realized the value of police K-9 units and their ability to protect and assist officers.
 The Bristol Police Department has been fortunate enough to utilize this resource in protecting the community.

-Presently, we have two German shepherds named Caesar and Murphy working in the
+Presently, we have two German shepherds named Bronn and Murphy working in the

 .
-The handlers are Officers Podlesney and O'Brien.
+The handlers are Officers Hogan and O'Brien.
 Our Narcotics Unit houses the department’s third dog, Heather.
 She is a black Labrador whose sole purpose is to locate illegal narcotics.